Needle Felted Mouse

 I love to dress the mice in scarves.
 They are fairly fast to make.
 Tiny knitted clothing is adorable as well.

-Needle felting for beginners is a step by step, pictorial guide to sculpting with wool that will equip you with the skills and knowledge you need to get started felting quickly.
+Needle felting - A Complete Course, is a step by step, pictorial guide to sculpting with wool that will equip you with the skills and knowledge you need to get started felting quickly.
 Along with our clear tutorials for each of the 7 projects, this book teaches you all the basics on wool, needles and supplies.

 This book is written to answer all the questions a felting beginner might have and take them incrementally from newbie to confident creator.